 Sherill Baker begins her second season as assistant women's basketball coach at Auburn and her fourth season overall on coach Terri Williams-Flournoy's staff.
 She was named assistant coach on Aug.
 7, 2014.

-As the Director of Basketball Services, Baker is in charge of film exchange and video operations, as well as other duties assigned by the head coach.
+She spent her first two seasons on The Plains as Director of Basketball Services, where she was in charge of film exchange and video operations, as well as other duties assigned by the head coach.

 Baker spent four seasons in the WNBA after being drafted twelfth overall in the 2006 WNBA Draft.
 She signed on with the New York Liberty where she played 34 games during the 2006 season and three in 2007, before being traded to the Los Angeles Sparks.